-- l.
-All four motions for each round of the Concern Debates, will be assigned at the beginning of the League Phase. - m.
-The motions will cover topics related to international development (hunger, poverty, overseas aid, gender, conflict, the United Nations, etc.) and the Sustainable Development Goals. - n.
-The motions are set by Concern and always aim to be balanced, fair, topical and (occasionally) fun. - o.
-Schools who are asked to propose the motion in each round, will host the debate in their school.
+- All three motions for each round of the Concern Debates, will be assigned at the beginning of the League Phase. - The motions will cover topics related to international development (hunger, poverty, overseas aid, gender, conflict, the United Nations, etc.) and the Sustainable Development Goals. - The motions are set by Concern and always aim to be balanced, fair, topical and (occasionally) fun. - Schools who are asked to propose the motion in each round, will host the debate in their school.